 Deer in Richmond, Bushy and Greenwich Park get a new winter coat, usually in a faded grey brown or red colour.
 The red and fallow deer's winter coat is thicker than their summer one and is comprised of two layers to insulate them from cold weather and snow.
 They also build up winter reserves in the autumn by feasting on sweet chestnuts and horse chestnuts.
 Visitors are therefore reminded not to remove chestnuts, or any plant or fungus from the Royal Parks.

-Like many of us who would rather stay snuggled under the duvet of a morning, some animals also prefer to conserve their energy, but for them it's key to their survival.
-Hibernation refers to an extended state of inactivity which sees a dramatic drop in body temperature and heart rate, thereby reducing energy expenditure when food is scarce.
+Like many of us who would rather stay snuggled under the duvet of a morning, some animals also prefer to conserve their energy, only for them it's key to their survival.
+Hibernation is an extended state of inactivity which sees a dramatic drop in body temperature and heart rate.
+This reduces energy expenditure when food is scarce.

 Only two types of mammals in the Royal Parks hibernate during the winter – hedgehogs and bats.
 Hedgehogs hibernate from October/November through to March/April.
 With hedgehog numbers declining nationwide, we are very fortunate to still have hedgehogs in four of our parks.
 Results from a recent study about hedgehogs in Regent's Park – the only park in central London to have retained a hedgehog population - will inform our longer-term conservation and horticulture plans.